manitshah/miscellaneous/README.md

 Download Above Files to Directory on your computer

-To run a test using existing config file in the repo type the following in your terminal or cmd
+To run a test using existing config file in the repo add terminal

-print(parse(os.path.join(os.getcwd(),'config.txt')))
+#python parse.py